from-nibly/blue-river-interview/slides.md

 ## Raspberry Pis

-- Distributed cluster of raspberry pi's connected to physical phones
+- Distributed cluster of Raspberry Pi's connected to physical phones
 - Check out phones with bankers algorithm
 - Make a phone call from one to the other
   - Text to speech